duarteocarmo/duarteocarmo.com/content/posts/108-pretraining-llms-european-portuguese.md

 </a>
 </center>

-For the past year, I've been very curious about the intersection of Large Language Models (LLMs) and the European Portuguese Language.
+For the past year, I've been very curious about the intersection of Large Language Models (LLMs) and the European Portuguese language.
 I've built [evaluations]({filename}/posts/82-benchmark-llms-european-portuguese.md), [classifiers]({filename}/posts/98-fasttext-vs-bert-portuguese.md), and eventually [the largest pretraining dataset in European Portuguese]({filename}/posts/103-bagacov2-dataset.md).

 Now, that's all fine and dandy, but it raises the obvious question: Can we pretrain an LLM fully in European Portuguese?
 And is it any good?